Simple Dumbbell Exercises for Arms & Chest

 Stiff-Legged Deadlifts

 Even though the posterior chain got some attention with the first exercise, it would be great to show those muscles some extra attention.
 The stiff-legged deadlift can help you do just that.
 If done slowly and correctly, you’ll effectively target both the hamstrings and glutes.
+This is a key exercise in a complete dumbbell workout routine for both beginners and advanced lifters.
 Stand tall with a dumbbell in each hand with arms at your sides.
 Your feet should be around shoulder-width apart or a little closer if possible.
 Bring the weight to the front of the thighs without bending your arms.

 Bend at the hips while keeping your back as straight as possible to lower the weights as far as you safely can towards the floor.
 Imagine yourself trying to make your glutes touch the wall behind you to help keep you in position.
 Once you reach the lowest point, you should feel a stretch in the back of the thighs.
 Slowly reverse the motion to return to the starting position.
 Once you reach the top, squeeze your glutes for a second before going back down for the next rep.